mitsuhiko/lucumr/2014/2/16/a-case-for-upserts.rst

 The server can then look if the nonce was already stored in the database and then not carry out the payment a second time.

-The unfortunate through is that network failure is very, very common and can really happen for every single HTTP request.
+The unfortunate truth is that network failure is very, very common and can really happen for every single HTTP request.
 The reason people mostly bring it up with payments is because it's the part where you can lose the most amount distrust in customers.
 If you charge someone twice for a